-1. The home occupation shall be conducted within the permitted dwelling unit or permitted accessory building and only by occupants of the dwelling unit.
-The use of employees or other workers in the home occupation is prohibited.

-- 2. The home occupation is clearly subordinate to the residential use of the property and does not change the residential character of the property nor infringe upon the right of neighboring owners to enjoy their property. - 3.
-No equipment or machinery shall be used in any home occupation that will result in significant environmental impacts beyond the property's boundry. is noticeable off of the property by reason of noise, smoke, odor, dust, vibration, electrical interference, radiation, or light pollution. - 4.
+- 1. The home occupation shall be conducted within the permitted dwelling unit or permitted accessory building and only by occupants of the dwelling unit.
+The use of employees or other workers in the home occupation is prohibited. - 2.
+The home occupation is clearly subordinate to the residential use of the property and does not change the residential character of the property nor infringe upon the right of neighboring owners to enjoy their property. - 3.
+No equipment or machinery shall be used in any home occupation that will result in significant impacts beyond the property's boundary. - 4.
 No hazardous or toxic materials shall be used or stored in the dwelling or structure of the home occupation. - 5.
 Off-street parking appropriate to such home occupation shall be associated with the parking for the dwelling unit and in no event shall parking for such home occupation be permitted on any public road right-of-way. - 6.
 All signage shall be subject to all provisions of this Zoning Resolution pertaining to signs. - 7.
 Proof of sales tax license. - 8.
 The dwelling or accessory structures in which the home occupation is being conducted shall be open for inspection by the Custer County Zoning Department and fire department personnel during reasonable hours. - 9.
 A permit for a home occupation is valid only for the original applicant. - 10.
-Letter of approval from property owners association, if applicable.
+Letter of approval from property owner's association, if applicable.

-If the Home Occupation does not fit into the above mentioned criteria after a pre-application conference, then it shall require a Special Use Permit.
+If the Home Occupation does not fit into the above mentioned criteria after a preapplication conference, then it shall require a Special Use Permit.